Skip to main content

 Turkey enchilada stir-fry with couscous

-For an international flavor that spans the globe, you can prepare turkey enchilada stir-fry with couscous.
+For an international flavor spanning the globe, prepare turkey enchilada stir-fry with couscous.
 At only 438 calories per serving, this dish is a fast and healthy meal that doesn’t require a lot of prep.
 Couscous only takes 5 minutes to boil.
-And for a time-saving hack, you can cook the ground turkey ahead of time.
-Try adding sliced avocado and pico de gallo for a tasty garnish.
+For an additional timesaving hack, you can cook the ground turkey ahead of time.
+Try adding sliced avocado and Pico de Gallo for a tasty garnish.

 Middle Eastern chicken burgers

-This dish also proves to be among the most popular under 1000 meals for families.
+Another popular under-1,000-calorie meal for families is cauliflower fried rice.
 It’s easy, nutritious, and yummy.
 Cauliflower fried rice offers a lot of flavor and versatility, and your family won’t believe that it’s not really rice.
 Although this easy dish only contains 222 calories, you’ll find it to be one of the most delicious.
-For a heartier meal, you can add chicken or pork.
+To make the recipe heartier, add chicken, pork, or tofu.
+For quicker prep, try using frozen riced cauliflower (not thawed) along with a cup each of diced carrots and peas.
+Throwing in a dash of honey, soy sauce, ginger, and garlic adds an extra tangy flavor to the dish.

 Lettuce wraps